(Nominees are chosen by more than four thousand directors, writers,

 Outstanding Performance by a Cast in a Comedy Series

-3rd Annual Screen Actors Guild Awards (presented February 22, 1997 for
+3rd Annual Screen Actors Guild Awards (presented February 22, 1997 for performances in 1996)

 Outstanding Performance by a Male Actor in a Comedy Series - Kelsey Grammer